Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Modifying the database

 You can modify the database by supplying suitable Python statements in the "Statements executed for each object" section.
 To be able to do that you of course have to know which Gramps functions to call to make the modifications correctly.
 That is, you need to know something about Gramps internals.
-See e.g. the documentation at https://www.gramps-project.org/docs/gen/gen_lib.html.
+See e.g. the documentation at https://www.gramps-project.org/docs/gen/gen_lib.html, the Gramps Data Model at https://gramps-project.org/wiki/index.php/Gramps_Data_Model and, of course, Gramps source code at https://github.com/gramps-project/gramps.

 All queries are done under a transaction and any changes can be undone from the Gramps menu (Edit > Undo).